 Micheal comes from the sunshine state of Florida, where everyday is a beach day.
 He has two master’s degrees in TESOL and Education, where his teaching has lead him to countries like France, Hungary, and Spain.
 Michael’s classes are packed with an energy and enthusiasm that keeps students engaged and motivated.
 Outside of the classroom, Michael loves reading and watching movies, especially Sci Fi and horror!

 “I love teaching simply because I'm helping people.
 Remember students, work hard and good things will happen.”

-I have been teaching English for most of my life- 35 years!
-I think I am very lucky because I still love to teach.
-My main interests outside of work are food, music and travel- Let's say culture in general.
-Also my interest in natural history has taken me all over the world, including a tiger safari in India, an elephant safari in Africa, and a jaguar safari in the Amazon.
+John has been teaching English for most of his life- 35 years!
+He thinks he's very lucky because he still loves it.
+His main interests outside of work are food, music and travel- Let's say culture in general.
+Also his interest in natural history has taken him all over the world, including a tiger safari in India, an elephant safari in Africa, and a jaguar safari in the Amazon.